tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 ## Item filters

 Many conditions are very simple but when testing for items things can be a bit more complicated.
 That's why there is a specific syntax that can be used when testing on items.
 In this section we will go over all the possibilities and also present a few examples.
-In most cases when testing for an item (like test if the player holds a specific item in his/her hand) you can either use a single item filter or else a list of item filters.
+In most cases when testing for an item (like test if the player holds a specific item in their hand) you can either use a single item filter or else a list of item filters.
 Let's talk about the case of an individual item filter.
 The following possibilities are supported:

 * `minecraft:sand` (just normal minecraft sand)
-* With NBT (same format as for /give command): `minecraft:stained_hardened_clay/{display:{Lore:[\"My Clay\"]}}`
+* With NBT (same format as for `/give` command): `minecraft:stained_hardened_clay/{display:{Lore:[\"My Clay\"]}}`
 * A Json descriptor which supports the following tags:
   * `item`: an item ID (like `minecraft:sand` or `rftools:powercell`)
   * `empty`: a boolean (true or false) indicating if the item is empty or not.
 If this is present no other tags will be considered